cherryservers/terraform-provider-cherryservers/README.md

 go get github.com/cherryservers/cherrygo
 ```

-Enter the provider directory and build provider
+Enter directory path for the Terraform provider and build it

 ```bash
 $ cd $GOPATH/src/github.com/terraform-providers/terraform-provider-cherryservers
 $ go build -o terraform-provider-cherryservers
 ```

-Using the provider
+Using Terraform provider
 ------------------

-The cherryservers provider will be installed on `terraform init` of a template using any of the cherryservers_* resources.
+The Terraform provider will be installed on `terraform init` command from a template by using any of the cherryservers_* resources.

 Usage
 -----

-The provider should be configured with proper credentials:
+The Terraform provider should be configured with proper credentials:

 ```
 export CHERRY_AUTH_TOKEN="4bdc0acb8f7af4bdc0acb8f7afe78522e6dae9b7e03b0e78522e6dae9b7e03b0"